The Values of Jacob

 (The attribute of netzach may also be rendered as endurance).

-The question is not often asked, what is the ultimate purpose of our lives?
-Nor, is the answer readily inferred from worldly knowledge; nor, deduced from general knowledge.
-Yet, G-d has placed eternity in our hearts, so that we might have a glimpse of eternity within us.
-Therefore, we are able to aspire towards that eternity, having sensed a time and place of continual existence in our heart.
+G-d has placed eternity in our hearts, so that we might have a glimpse of eternity within us.
+We are able to aspire towards that eternity, having sensed a time and place of continual existence in our heart.
 Otherwise, what reward will we have at the end of a life well-lived?
-If we endure the challenges of this life for the sake of monetary gain, pleasure, or posterity, then we are being misled by the false promises of this world.
+If we endure the challenges of this life, only for the sake of monetary gain, pleasure, or posterity, then we are being misled by the false promises of this world.

-Consider endurance of each and every day, living our lives for the sake of an eternal reward, knowing that this life is a test.
 “This world is like a vestibule before the world to come; prepare yourself in the vestibule, that you mayest enter into the banquet hall” (Pirkei Avos 4:21).
 We are to prepare ourselves, through the refinement of our character, and living a morally upright life, according to G-d’s standard, for the sake of obtaining a good place in Olam Haba (the World to Come).
-This begins upon our admittance into the coronation banquet of the King, at the beginning of the Messianic Era.
-For the soul lives on for eternity.

 Omer: Day 24 – Balancing Challenges